TheEnginesOfCreation/q3spenhanced/README.md

 # Downloads
 The 1.0 release can be downloaded here: https://github.com/TheEnginesOfCreation/q3spenhanced/raw/master/RELEASE/q3spenhanced-1.0.zip
+Because it contains an example arenas.txt, the mod can be played as is to get a taste for how things look.
+The idea is that people can use it to build their own mappacks with it though.
 To release your own mappack, download this release, customize the arenas.txt that is included and repackage the mod under a different name.
 It is advised to put the arenas.txt inside a pk3 file when repackaging for release.